J'khand extends lockdown-like restrictions with stricter provisions till June 3 | Health

 The Jharkhand government on Tuesday extended the lockdown-like restrictions with stricter provisions till June 3 to contain Covid-19 surge in the state, an official said.

 This is the third time that the restrictions, first imposed on April 22 for a week, are extended.
-The ongoing measrues were scheduled to end on May 27.
+The ongoing measures were scheduled to end on May 27.

 The decision was made at a meeting of the State Disaster Management Authority, chaired by Chief Minister Hemant Soren.